Web - 6 min read

 • Easily accessible

 Stock image websites provide instant access to an almost infinite number of images.
 Simply conduct a search, make a purchase, and download what you require.
-There is a wide variety of pictures and pricing options available depending on the stock photo website.
+There is a wide variety of pictures and pricing options available, depending on the stock photo website.

 CONS